ocaml/ocaml.org/data/tutorials/language/1ms_03_first_class_modules.md

 - Encapsulation: the internal variables of the `Postgress` module are not accessible,
-- polymorphism: the `execute` function can be used with different types of databases and will behave differently.
+- Polymorphism: the `execute` function can be used with different types of databases and will behave differently.

 However, the first-class module we have implemented lack inheritence.
 It may be